-Your speakers should be placed approximately two to three feet from the front wall, the wall in front of the listening position, and at least two feet from the side walls.
-Your sitting distance should be further than the distance between the speakers themselves.
-You are trying to attain the impression of good center imaging and stage width.
+By now your speakers should be placed approximately two to three feet from the front wall (the wall in front of the listening position), and at least one to two feet from the side walls.
+Your sitting distance should be farther than the distance between the speakers themselves.
+What you are trying to attain is the impression of good center imaging and stage width.

-There is no correct distance between speakers and listener, but there is a relationship.
+There is no exact distance between speakers and listener, but there is a relationship.
 In long rooms, naturally, that relationship changes.
 The distance between the speakers will be far less than the distance from you to the speaker system.
 However, in a wide room, you will still find that if the distance from the listener to the speakers becomes smaller than the distance between the speakers themselves, the image will no longer focus in the center.

-Now that you have positioned your speaker system, spend time listening.
+Now that you have positioned your speaker system, spend some time listening.
 Wait to make any major changes in your initial setup for the next few days as the speaker system itself will change subtly in its sound.
-Over the first 72 hours of play the actual tonal quality will change slightly with deeper bass and more spacious highs resulting.
-After a few days of listening you can begin to make refinements and hear the differences.
+Over the first 40 hours of play the actual tonal quality will change slightly with deeper bass and more spacious highs resulting.

+After a few days of listening you can begin to make refinements and hear the differences of those refinements.